 Most fungal hyphae are divided into separate cells by endwalls called septa (singular, septum) (Figure 24.5a, c).
 In most phyla of fungi, tiny holes in the septa allow for the rapid flow of nutrients and small molecules from cell to cell along the hypha.
 They are described as perforated septa.
 The hyphae in bread molds (which belong to the Phylum Zygomycota) are not separated by septa.
 Instead, they are formed by large cells containing many nuclei (multinucleate), an arrangement described as coenocytic hyphae (Figure 24.5b).

-Fungi thrive in environments that are moist and slightly acidic, and can grow with or without light.
+Fungi thrive in environments that are moist and slightly acidic, and can grow in dark places or places exposed to light.
 They vary in their oxygen requirement.
 Most fungi are obligate aerobes, requiring oxygen to survive.
 Other species, such as members of the Chytridiomycota that reside in the rumen of cattle, are obligate anaerobes, in that they only use anaerobic respiration because oxygen will disrupt their metabolism or kill them.
 Yeasts are intermediate, being facultative anaerobes.
 This means that they grow best in the presence of oxygen using aerobic respiration, but can survive using anaerobic respiration when oxygen is not available.
 The alcohol produced from yeast fermentation is used in wine and beer production.